 The Trust has no employees.
-The Trust entered into an operating contract with Talon Emergency Medical Services (the "Past Provider").
-Under the contract, which was to expire December 31, 2010, the Past Provider was responsible for all the day-to-day operating costs related to operating the ambulance.
-The Trust had agreed to pay the Past Provider a minimum of \$12,500 per quarter in arrears.
-The Trust was in negotiations with the Past Provider to extend the contract when the Past Provider went out of business prior to the expiration of the original contract.
-As allowed by the contract, the last quarterly payment was not made.
 The Trust was without a provider from December 2010 to October 2011 when the Trust, along with Craig County and the City of Vinita, negotiated a new joint operating agreement with Mercy Regional EMS ("Provider") to provide ambulance services for the Trust, Craig County and the City of Vinita.
-The joint operating agreement expires June 30, 2012, but can be extended upon the agreement of the four parties.
+The joint operating agreement expires June 30, 2013, but can be extended upon the agreement of the four parties.
 The Trust's portion of monthly operating costs is \$6,720.